evgenyneu/nextjs-hello-world/README.md

-# Next.js Hello World
+# Next.js Hello World Benchmark

-This is a simple Next.js app that returns "Hello, World!" message, made for benchmarking Next.js resource usage.
+This is a simple Next.js (JavaScript) web app that returns "Hello, World!" response, made for benchmarking performance and resource usage and comparing it with [Axum (Rust)](https://github.com/evgenyneu/axum-hello-world) benchmark.

 ## Build